Anti-theft system

 Anti-theft systems protect valuables such as vehicles and personal property like wallets, phones, and jewelry.
 They are also used in retail settings to protect merchandise in the form of security tags and labels.
 Anti-theft systems include devices such as locks and keys, RFID tags, and GPS locators.

 Anti-theft

 Under normal circumstances, theft is prevented simply through the application, and social acceptance, of property law.
-The best anti-theft device ownership-marking, e.g. license plates, name tags, RFID.
+Ownership can be marked using technologies such as vehicle license plates, name tags or RFID.

 When clear owner identification is not possible, and when there is a lack of social observance, people may be inclined to take possession of items to their own benefit at the expense of the original owner.
 Motive and opportunity are two enabling factors for theft.
 Given that motives for theft are varied and complex, and are, generally speaking, not within the control of the victim, most methods of theft prevention rely on reducing opportunities for theft.